Helen Darling (singer)

 Helen Darling (born May 1, 1965 in Baton Rouge, Louisiana) is an American country music artist.
 Darling has released one studio album on Decca Nashville.
-She also charted one single on the Billboard Hot Country Singles & Tracks chart; "Jenny Come Back," peaked at No. 69 in 1995.
+She also charted one single on the Billboard Hot Country Singles & Tracks chart; "Jenny Come Back", peaked at No. 69 in 1995.

-Darling sang background vocals on Garth Brooks' 1994 single "The Red Strokes."
+Darling sang background vocals on Garth Brooks' 1994 single "The Red Strokes".
 Brooks returned the favor by singing background on Darling's album.
 Two years later, she sang "I Will Always Be With You" for MGM's All Dogs Go to Heaven 2 with Frazier River frontman Danny Frazier in the credits.
 She also sang "Love Led Us Here" for Disney's Muppet Treasure Island with John Berry in the credits.

+A second album, West of Yesterday, was planned for release in early 1997, but was scrapped.
+One of the unreleased tracks, "Land of the Living" would later be recorded by Pam Tillis for her 1997 Greatest Hits compilation, where it became her final top ten country hit.

 As a songwriter, Darling has had her songs recorded by Reba McEntire, Little Big Town and Mindy McCready, among others.
-She also co-wrote Jo Dee Messina's Number One song "Bring On the Rain."
+She also co-wrote Jo Dee Messina's Number One song "Bring On the Rain".

 Helen Darling (1995)

+Helen Darling is the debut studio album by Darling.
+It was released on August 15, 1995, via Decca Nashville.
+The song "Even God Must Get the Blues" would later be recorded by Jo Dee Messina on her 2000 album Burn.

+Critical reception

+Stephen Thomas Erlewine of AllMusic rated the album a 4 1/2 of 5, saying her music is reminiscent of Garth Brooks's country rock.
+Norm Rosenfield of Country Standard Time gave it a positive review, saying Darling sounded strong and confident on the album.